jbush001/NyuziProcessor/rtl/README.md

     VERILATOR_OPTIONS=--trace --trace-structs

+A .VCD (value change dump) will be written in the directory the model is run from.

 This project uses Emacs verilog mode to automatically generate wire definitions (although it isn't completely  reliable right now with SystemVerilog).
 If you have emacs installed, you can type 'make autos' from the command line to update the definitions in batch mode.

 ### Virtual Devices